GeneralKugelBlitz/GeneralKugelBlitz/README.md

 - 👋 Hi, I’m @GeneralKugelBlitz
 - 👀 I’m interested in AI SaaS
-- 🌱 I’m currently working on
+- 🌱 I’m currently working on StoryGPT an open world filled with AI characters and REG: an AI powered file manager
-- 💞️ I’m looking to collaborate on StoryGPT an open world filled with AI characters and an AI powered file manager
+- 💞️ I’m looking to collaborate on both StoryGPT and REG
 - 📫 How to reach me ibrahimjaffar.me@gmail.com

 <!---